Diocesan grants

 We offer small grants to individuals to help towards the cost of training that supports their role working alongside CYP.
 Grants will be awarded on a case-by-case basis.

-Contact admin support for more details and for application forms.
+Contact admin support for more details or download a list of criteria and/or an application form.

 Fresh Expressions of Church grants